flectra-hq/flectra/doc/reference/testing.rst

     run

-The test runner will simply run any test case, as described in the official `unittest documentation`_, but Odoo provides a number of utilities and helpers related to testing Odoo content (modules, mainly):
+The test runner will simply run any test case, as described in the official `unittest documentation`_, but Flectra provides a number of utilities and helpers related to testing Flectra content (modules, mainly):

-.. autoclass:: odoo.tests.common.TransactionCase
+.. autoclass:: flectra.tests.common.TransactionCase
     :members: browse_ref, ref

-.. autoclass:: odoo.tests.common.SingleTransactionCase
+.. autoclass:: flectra.tests.common.SingleTransactionCase
     :members: browse_ref, ref

-.. autoclass:: odoo.tests.common.SavepointCase
+.. autoclass:: flectra.tests.common.SavepointCase

-.. autoclass:: odoo.tests.common.HttpCase
+.. autoclass:: flectra.tests.common.HttpCase
     :members: browse_ref, ref, url_open, browser_js

-.. autofunction:: odoo.tests.common.tagged
+.. autofunction:: flectra.tests.common.tagged

 By default, tests are run once right after the corresponding module has been installed.
 Test cases can also be configured to run after all modules have been installed, and not run right after the module installation::

   # coding: utf-8
-  from odoo.tests import HttpCase, tagged
+  from flectra.tests import HttpCase, tagged

   # This test should only be executed after all modules have been installed.
   @tagged('-at_install', 'post_install')